Michigan’s physicians and health care providers are burnt out: What can we do to help them navigate pandemic pressures?

 Physician burnout is a concern for everyone.
 It’s tied to lower-quality care, reduced clinical productivity, and increased physician turnover.
 In the general population, we also know that stress can negatively impact physical and mental health.

-But since the first COVID-19 lockdowns in March of 2020, physicians have experienced a number of pandemic-related stressors including concerns about contracting or transmitting COVID-19, implementing rapidly changing state and federal guidelines, unstable revenue streams, and safely and securely implementing telehealth for their patients.
+But since the first COVID-19 lockdowns in March of 2020, physicians have experienced a number of pandemic-related stressors.
+They include concerns about contracting or transmitting COVID-19, implementing rapidly changing state and federal guidelines, and unstable revenue streams.
+Additionally, physicians worried about safely and securely implementing telehealth for their patients.

 In this brief, the Center for Health and Research Transformation (CHRT) compares the prevalence of burnout among Michigan physicians before and during the COVID-19 pandemic.
 In addition, CHRT identifies which physicians are most likely to report COVID-19 related burnout.

-At the conclusion of this brief, CHRT highlights potential programming to address this problem, including ensuring physicians have access to convenient and confidential mental health support.
+At the conclusion of this brief, CHRT highlights potential programming to address this problem.
+This includes ensuring physicians have access to convenient and confidential mental health support.

 - Among Michigan’s primary care physicians, the prevalence of self-reported symptoms of burnout increased from 31 percent in 2018 to 40 percent in 2021.